Tromero-AI/Tromero-Tailor/README.md

-# Tromero AI
+# Tromero Python API library

+The Tromero Python API Library is the official Python client for Tromero’s API platform, providing a convenient way for interacting with the REST APIs and enables easy integrations with Python 3.6+ applications with easy to use synchronous and asynchronous clients.

 ## Installation

-To install Tromero Tailor AI, you can use pip.
+To install Tromero Python Library from PyPI, simply run:

 ```
-pip install tromero
+pip install --upgrade tromero
 ```

-## Getting Started

-Ensure you have set up both your OpenAi key and your Tromero key.
-You can follow the instructions on our site to create a Tromero key
+## Setting up API Key

+:sparkles: You will need to create an account with Tromero.ai to obtain a Tromero API Key. :sparkles:

-### Importing the Package
+### Using the client

 First, import the TailorAI class from the AITailor package: